Obesity Rates

 Measurement and Limitations

 The Body Mass Index (BMI) is a measure used to compare individuals according to their height and weight.
-BMI is calculated from self-reported height and weight data for people over the age of 18 in the Canadian Community Health Survey.
+BMI is calculated from self-reported height and weight data in the Canadian Community Health Survey.

+Body mass index (BMI) is a method of classifying body weight according to health risk.
 The BMI is calculated as weight (in kilograms) divided by height (in metres) squared, and typically ranges from 15 to 45.
-In Peg, we are reporting the percent of the population that is obese.
-BMI values from 25 to 29 are classified as “overweight,” and values greater than 30 are classified as “obese.”
+In Peg, we are reporting the percent of the population that is overweight or obese.

 Data are reported for the Winnipeg Regional Health Authority (WRHA).
 It should be noted that 2012 data use new boundaries from previous years’ data-the former Churchill Regional Health Authority (RHA) has been integrated into the WRHA.
 The Churchill RHA has a very small population (approximately 1,000 individuals), but this may have affected the figures somewhat.